Indiiigo/FAT2020-TED/README.md

-# Translation Tutorial: From the Total Survey Error Framework to an Error Framework for Digital Traces of Humans
+# From the Total Survey Error Framework to an Error Framework for Digital Traces of Humans

+A Translation Tutorial at the [ACM conference on Fairness, Accountability, and Transparency (FAT*) 2020](https://fatconference.org/2020/index.html), 27th January, 2020 in Barcelona, Spain.

 ## About